-Google Parent Firm Alphabet Inc. Posts Increased Revenue, But YouTube Ad Boycott Might Spell Trouble
+Google Parent Firm, Alphabet Inc., Posts Increased Revenue, But YouTube Ad Boycott Might Spell Trouble

 Google’s parent company, Alphabet Inc., might be facing an impending crisis with the currently ongoing YouTube ad boycott, but the tech giant’s revenue over the past quarter appears to be completely unscathed.
-This Thursday, Alphabet Inc. posted a surge in profit and income over the past quarter, with the company’s earnings rising 29 percent to $5.4 billion and the tech firm’s revenue surging 22 percent to a whopping $24.8 billion.
+This Thursday, Alphabet Inc. posted a surge in profit and income over the past quarter, with the company’s earnings rising 29 percent to $5.4 billion, and the tech firm’s revenue surging 22 percent to a whopping $24.8 billion.
 After the bell rang on Thursday, Alphabet’s shares rose 2.8 percent to $916.80.

 BGC Partners analyst Colin Gillis stated that Alphabet’s performance, while admirable on its own, is even more astounding considering the size of the company itself, according to a Reuters report.
-With massive platforms such as the Google Search engine, Google Maps, the Google Play Store and YouTube, the tech behemoth has managed to keep itself balanced and well-managed.
+With massive platforms such as the Google Search engine, Google Maps, the Google Play Store, and YouTube, the tech behemoth has managed to keep itself balanced and well-managed.

 “For a company of Google’s size to post the growth that it has is just a testament to the quality and usefulness of the products they make.
 They are the dominant force in digital advertising.”